grebtsew/Realtime-Screen-Object-Detection/README.md

 3. Run python script `main.py`

 # Client Server
-An client Server solution has been added to further increase performability and accelerate detections.
+A client/server solution has been added to further increase performability and accelerate detections.
 Test the implementation by running the `starter.py` file.
 The structure is explained below.